A multi-layer extension of the stochastic heat equation: On the evolution of the in the white noise setting

-We remark that the identity (\ref{firststep}) shows that the ratio of two solutions to the stochastic heat equation is in $H^1$; in fact, it has recently been shown by Hairer~\cite{h} to be in $C^{3/2-\epsilon}$.
+We remark that the identity (\ref{firststep}) shows that the ratio of two solutions to the stochastic heat equation is in $H^1$; in fact, such ratios have recently been shown (in a slightly different setting) by Hairer~\cite{h} to be in $C^{3/2-\epsilon}$.